VR-25/acc/README.md

 - What's "battery idle" mode?

 A: That's a device's ability to draw power directly from an external power supply when charging is disabled or the battery is pulled out.
 The Motorola Moto G4 Play and many other smartphones can do that.
-You can run `acc --t --` to test yours.
+You can run `acc -t --` to test yours.

 - What's "cool down" capacity for?